May 24, 2017 / Esther Choy

 At 12:30 on a Friday afternoon, the last entrepreneur stood up at the business plan competition and started her slide deck.
 Eyes began to glaze.
 Stomachs growled.
 But as the presenter unfolded a suspenseful story, the audience’s attention was riveted.
 Heads nodded.
 Laughter rippled.
 The half hour sailed by.

-Many entrepreneurs consider storytelling to be the mysterious domain of a chosen few.
-Yet storytelling clearly produces measurable results.
-Cognitive psychology tells us that information is up to 20 per cent more memorable when delivered as story.
-Neuroscientists have shown that listeners’ brains start to mirror the storyteller’s.
+Storytelling clearly produces measurable results.
+Cognitive psychology tells us that information is up to 20 percent more memorable when delivered as story.
+Neuroscientists have even shown that listeners’ brains start to mirror the storyteller’s.

 Three principal elements of stories